oliver-oloughlin/kvdex/README.md

 ## Development

-Any contribution is welcomed and appreciated.
+Any contributions are welcomed and appreciated.
 How to contribute:

 - Clone this repository
 - Add feature / Refactor
 - Run tests using `deno task test`
+- Prepare code (format + test) using `deno task prep`
 - Open Pull Request

 ## License